Skip to main content

 If you don’t know how to start breaking down institutionalized bias, you can start with an essential goal to make sure that everyone can use the bathroom comfortably, no matter their circumstances.
 Find a way to discuss individual needs for bathrooms with a lot of employees: what one person needs, someone else might find extraneous.

-Anticipating users’ needs is part of good product design, so apply the same approach to how you treat your employees.
+Anticipating users’ needs is part of good product design, so apply the same approach to how you treat your employees – whether it involves your bathroom, conference rooms, or anything in between.

 Takeaway